Top Things to Do and See in Belfast

 Is It Safe to Travel to Belfast Right Now

 Twenty-five or thirty years ago, there were parts of Belfast, which were very run down and unsafe for visitors.
 I have visited the city on many occasions since then and it is wonderful to see how Belfast has recovered and been rejuvenated.
 Investment in its infrastructure and development have resulted in what is now a major international financial, business and cultural centre.
-Belfast is also regaining its status as a popular tourist destination.
+Belfast is also regaining its status as a popular tourist destination with plenty of things to do and see.

 How to Reach Belfast